Historic Pittsford awards the Jean

 - Leadership of public or private

-efforts which result in the advancement of historic
+efforts which result in the advancement of historic and cultural

 - Creation and approval of public

 policy or statutes which advance the interests of historic

 to announce to the Pittsford Community the opportunity to nominate